josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 The harms of AI aren't a standalone issue; as AI becomes a part of _other_ technologies and systems, it's exacerbating their existing problems, and accelerating damage already being done.

 I've already touched on propaganda, disinformation, and the criminal justice system.
-Those are easy examples, but the tech is being used for rampant harm even when there's not necessarily any broader intent or purpose behind it.
+Those are easy examples.
+Scams and criminal activity might be another; AI is incredibly useful to criminals.
+But the tech is being used for rampant harm even when there's not necessarily any broader malicious intent behind it.

 Recently, for example, Facebook was flooded with AI-generated videos of women being violently strangled.
 There was no apparent deeper purpose behind this horrifying wave of misogynistic terrorism, however; it just happened to be what the algorithm rewarded.
 That content generated engagement, and that engagement generated more of the same content.